-Highlight of Wonders: The murals of Jose Clemente Orozco, one of the most famous Mexican muralists of all times.
-In the Hospicio Cabañas you can enjoy his most emblematic work: Hombre En Llamas (Man on Fire, no relation to the Denzel movie!)
+Highlight of Wonders: The murals of Jose Clemente Orozco, one of the most famous Mexican muralists of all time.
+In the Hospicio Cabañas you can enjoy his most emblematic work: Hombre En Llamas (Man on Fire, no relation to the Denzel movie!).

 Tired of culture and architecture?
 How about a taste of nature?
 If you’re looking for impressive waterfalls and rapid rivers, then the Huasteca Potosina is your number one choice for your next vacation in Mexico.
 Plus, how about outdoor sports such as canyoning, rafting and waterfall jumping?
 Are you in or what?

-Highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepyness of the Museum of the Mummies of Guanajuato.
-Not for the faint hearted!!!
+The highlight of Wonders: The panoramic view of the city from the Mirador del Pípila (a must both during the day and night) as well as the creepiness of the Museum of the Mummies of Guanajuato.
+Not for the faint-hearted!!!

-Highlight of Wonders: If you’re staying in Cancun and you only have the time to visit one Mayan Pyramid, my best suggestion is to go to Tulum (2 hours from Cancun, 1 hour from Playa del Carmen), one of the most famous and beautiful ones thanks to its location right next to the Caribbean.
+The highlight of Wonders: If you’re staying in Cancun and you only have the time to visit one Mayan Pyramid, my best suggestion is to go to Tulum (2 hours from Cancun, 1 hour from Playa del Carmen), one of the most famous and beautiful ones because of its location right next to the Caribbean.

 Last but certainly not least, I would like to say that the greatest highlight of Mexico to me are the Mexicans themselves.
 Proud people with a sense of warmth and joy in their minds.
 Humble people with generosity and kindness on their hearts.